 Despite these academic gains, in March 2005 the District was deemed a Program Improvement District based on measures established under the federal No Child Left Behind Act of 2001 (the "NCLB Act").
-The State identified 167 school districts, independent charter schools and county offices of education in California, including the District, for Program Improvement in 2005.
 Under the NCLB Act, a state is required to identify a local educational agency ("LEA") for improvement ("Program Improvement") if the LEA fails to make adequate yearly progress ("AYP"), evaluated by state standards, for two consecutive years.
-The State evaluates AYP based on, among other things, an LEA's (1) percentage participation rates in English-language arts and mathematics assessments (measured LEA-wide, by grade span (grades two through five, grades six through eight and grade ten) and by numerically significant subgroups within grade spans), (2) graduation rate criteria LEA-wide, if a LEA has high school students and (3) percentage of students performing at or above the proficient level in English-language arts and mathematics (also measured LEA-wide, by grade span and by subgroups), as compared to performance targets established under the NCLB Act.
+The State evaluates AYP based on, among other things, a LEA's (1) percentage participation rates in English-language arts and mathematics assessments (measured LEA-wide, by grade span (grades two through five, grades six through eight and grade ten) and by numerically significant subgroups within grade spans), (2) graduation rate criteria LEA-wide, if a LEA has high school students and (3) percentage of students performing at or above the proficient level in English-language arts and mathematics (also measured LEA-wide, by grade span and by subgroups), as compared to performance targets established under the NCLB Act.
 The District believes that the reason for this designation relates mainly to the academic performance of the District's special education students and students for whom English is not their native language ("English Learners").

 In addition, the NCLB Act requires that each LEA identified for Program Improvement take a variety of actions, including but not limited to developing or revising an improvement plan, promptly implementing that plan and informing parents of the LEA's Program Improvement status.
 Failure to make AYP in three consecutive years will result in corrective action by the state education agency.
+As of September 2007, the State had identified 99 school districts, independent charter schools and county offices of education in California, including the District, for Program Improvement Year 3 Correction Action.
+However, on October 22, 2007, the State indicated that it will slow down its evaluation process to allow the Department of Education and the State Board of Education more time to hear from affected LEAs and to make appropriate decisions that will improve student achievement.
+The potential corrective actions include authorizing the transfer of pupils to a higher performing school, instituting and fully implementing a new curriculum based on State academic content and achievement standards and deferring programmatic funds or reducing administrative funds, as set forth under Section 52055.57(c)(1) of the Education Code.
 The District has adopted a LEA Program Improvement Plan designed to address these academic performance concerns and has received additional categorical funding for this purpose.
 The District does not anticipate its Program Improvement status will jeopardize the availability of federal or State categorical funding.